 What to pack for Sri Lanka?

 It also depends on where you go.
-For the 10-day-tour I’m suggesting, bring some comfy trousers, a sweater, a windproof rain jacket, sneakers and beachwear.
+For the 10 day itinerary I’m suggesting, bring some comfy trousers, a sweater, a windproof rain jacket, sneakers and beachwear.
 Be aware that many parts of Sri Lanka are Muslim, so please make sure your outfit covers knees and shoulders and it’s not too tight.

 How to get around in Sri Lanka?